Matoy7/anchor-interview-task/README.md

 # Spreadsheet Manager

 This project provides an API for managing spreadsheets, built using **Java** and **Spring Boot**.
-The API allows users to create, update, and retrieve spreadsheet data, as well as handle various spreadsheet operations like adding cell data.
-It also support Lookup option for a cell to referenace another cell's value.
+The API allows users to create, update, and retrieve spreadsheet data.
+It also supports Lookup option for a cell to referenace another cell's value.

 ## Features